serpenscaput/wl9/Mutantstein Series/Mutantstein 5/Mutantstein 5 - readme 1st.txt

 the castle.
 Have a great visit and I'll see you on "The Other Side"...........Bobby Bucksnort

-If you have problems or questions, EMAIL me : webmaster@themutantco.cjb.net or mutantmaker@themutantco.cjb.net
+If you have problems or questions, EMAIL me : webmaster (at) themutantco.cjb.net or mutantmaker (at) themutantco.cjb.net